 Home Equity Line of Credit (HELOC) or Home Equity Loan (HEL)

 A HELOC is a revolving line of credit that an investor can draw from and only pay interest on the portion they use.
 You need 20% to 30%-plus equity in your home to qualify.
 A HEL is different than a HELOC because it gives you a lump sum of money based on the equity in your home.
 You also need at least 20% to 30% equity in your home to qualify.

 Tips for Buying an REO Property

-Generally when you purchase an REO property, you need to have your financing lined up before you make an offer on the property.
-This is so you can move quickly and compete with all cash buyers.
-Another tip is to bring a contractor with you when you view the property so you know what kind of condition it’s in and the estimated cost of repairs.
+When you purchase an REO property, you need to have your financing lined up before you make an offer on the property.
+This is so you can move quickly and compete with all-cash buyers.
+Another tip is to bring a contractor with you when you view the property so that you know what kind of condition it’s in and the estimated cost of repairs.

 Financing REO Properties: Frequently Asked Questions (FAQs)

 How Are REO Properties Different Than Preforeclosure Properties?

 REO properties are properties that have been foreclosed on by the lender and were not sold at an REO sale or auction.
 This is the last step in the foreclosure process.
 Preforeclosure properties are properties where the owner has defaulted on their loan but still has the option to catch up on payments and keep the property.
 It’s the beginning stage of the foreclosure process.

 To learn more about preforeclosure properties, the process, and where to find them, check out our guide on how to buy a preforeclosure home.